pmclSF/amble/README.md

 # Amble

-Plans walks that cover every street, alley, and stairway in San Francisco with as little backtracking as possible.
+Plans walks that cover every street, alley, and stairway in San Francisco (or any other city!) with as little backtracking as possible.
 Meant for doing it over several years, a neighborhood at a time.